tsunami416604/azure-docs.hu-hu/articles/location-based-services/tutorial-route-location.md

     });
     ```

-5. Adja hozzá a következő JavaScript-kód létrehozása a kezdő- és végpontok az útvonal:
+5. Adja hozzá a következő JavaScript-kódot, amellyel létrehozza az útvonal indulási és célpontját:

     ```JavaScript
     // Create the GeoJSON objects which represent the start and end point of the route